Alliancce1512/shortie-project-progress-v2/README.md

-# ShortieProgress.Api — .NET 9 URL Shortener Backend
+# Shortie — .NET 9 URL Shortener Backend

 This is the backend service for the Shortie URL Shortener.
 Built with **ASP.NET Core 9 Web API** and **Entity Framework Core**, it handles: